 "We believe that biodegradable cleaners are very important in order to help minimize the impact that chemicals can have on aquatic life," says Christine McNerney, Senior Director of Merchandising, Non-Food, at Thrive Market.
 "A lot of cleaning products wind up going down the drain, which is why we believe it’s an important consideration to keep in mind while selecting products."

 This soap is a great choice for those with sensitive skin, as the formula has hydrating and soothing ingredients such as vitamin E and aloe vera.

 Best Gel: Method Gel Hand Wash

 Method Gel Hand Wash is surprisingly well-priced for such an upscale product.
 Plus, the style of the dispenser ensures that one pump gives you exactly as much as you need!
 That’s great, because the gel’s thick consistency ensures that a little goes a long way.

-This naturally derived, biodegradable gel soap has a light, inoffensive scent that won’t linger.
-The 12-ounce bottle is made up of 100% recycled plastic and comes in an attractive teardrop shape that will look great on your countertops.
+This biodegradable gel soap has a light, inoffensive scent that won’t linger.
+The 12-ounce bottle is made up of 100 percent recycled plastic and comes in an attractive teardrop shape that will look great on your countertops.
 Method doesn’t stop there: They use sustainable energy to power their factory and are always looking for new ways to make products that are as gentle on the planet as this soap is on our hands.

 Best Natural: Everyone Hand Soap